-- 1A Reification: Haskell functions representing Obsidian programs are turned into ASTs, including generating names for arrays. - 1B Stripping: The Program level datatype is converted from a higher-order representation to a list of statements. - 2A Liveness Analysis: The IM is analyzed to discovering the live ranges of arrays in shared memory.
-This stage annotates the IM with liveness information, that keeps track of where an array is created and at what point it can be freed. - 2B Memory Mapping: The annotated AST goes through a simple abstract interpretation, simulating it against a mock-up memory in order to create a memory map. - 3 CUDA Code Generation: At this stage, explicit parallel loops in the IM are compiled into CUDA.
-This is where virtualization of threads, warps and blocks takes place.
+- 1A Reification: Haskell functions representing Obsidian programs are turned into ASTs, including generating names for arrays. - 1B Stripping: The Program datatype is converted to an intermediate representation based on lists.
+This intermediate representation makes hierarchy-level information concrete. - 2A Liveness Analysis: The intermediate representation is analysed to discover the live ranges of arrays in shared memory.
+This stage annotates the intermediate representation with liveness information, which keeps track of where an array is created and at what point it can be freed. - 2B Memory Mapping: The annotated intermediate representation goes through a simple abstract interpretation, simulating it against a mock-up memory in order to create a memory map. - 3 CUDA Code Generation: At this stage, explicit parallel loops in the intermediate representation are compiled into CUDA.
+This is where virtualisation of threads, warps and blocks takes place.

-5.1.1 Reification and Stripping
+5.1.1 Reification and stripping

-At this stage Obsidian functions (Haskell functions using the Obsidian library) are turned into ASTs.
-A complete Obsidian program has a type such as:
+At this stage, Obsidian functions (Haskell functions using the Obsidian library) are turned into ASTs.
+A complete Obsidian program has a type such as prg1 :: Pull EWord32 EWord32 $\rightarrow$ Push Grid EWord32 EWord32 ------ ---- ------ --------- --------- --------------- ------ ------ --------- --------- -- --

-'''

-prg1 :: Pull EWord32 EWord32

-ightarrow Push Grid EWord32 EWord32

-'''

-(Although variable numbers of input arrays are permitted as well.)
-Reifying this program is as simple as applying it to a named array in global memory:
+The example prg1 takes just one input.
+Programs with more than one input array are, however, permitted as well.
+Reifying this program is as simple as applying it to a named array in global memory: (Pull $n(\lambda \text{ ix} \rightarrow \text{Index ("input", [ix])})).$

-'''

-(Pull n (\lambdaix \rightarrowIndex ("input",[ix]))).

-'''

 The function then yields its push array result.
-That push array, in turn, is a Program parameightarrow Exp Word32 -- Index to operate on -- Atomic operation to perform ightarrow Atomic a
+That push array, in turn, is a Program parameterised on a write-function.
+Providing a write-function